 Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.

-For invasive, locally advanced and advanced bladder cancer you have the drugs into a vein (intravenously).
+For invasive bladder cancer you have the drugs into a vein (intravenously).
 As the drugs circulate in your blood, they travel throughout your body.
 They work by disrupting the growth of cancer cells.

 - during radiotherapy treatment (chemoradiotherapy)

 - before or after surgery

 - as a main treatment, if your cancer has spread (advanced bladder cancer)